bobsburgers1/burgeroftheday/README.md

 - trying a few more things.
 Such as a super long sentence. how long will it go? kinda sounds like how low can you go with the whole limbo thing.
 I dunno. here it goes.
-I'm testing the branch names again. the format is turning out different than I expected. that's ok though.
+I'm testing the branch names again. the format is turning out different than I expected. that's ok though. this is a pretty long readme. i feel like it explains things though. well not really, but it's a nice thought.